mui/material-ui/docs/data/material/customization/breakpoints/breakpoints.md

 1. `start` (_string_): A breakpoint key (`xs`, `sm`, etc.) or a screen width number in px.
 2. `end` (_string_): A breakpoint key (`xs`, `sm`, etc.) or a screen width number in px.
+3. `query` ('media' | 'container'): Optional param to define whether a `container` query or a `media` query should be built.
+Defaults to `media`.

 #### Returns

 `media query`: A media query string ready to be used with most styling solutions, which matches screen widths greater than the screen size given by the breakpoint key in the first argument (inclusive) and less than the screen size given by the breakpoint key in the second argument (exclusive).
+`media / container query`: Either
+* a `media query` string ready to be used with most styling solutions, which matches screen widths greater than the screen size given by the breakpoint key in the first argument (inclusive) and less than the screen size given by the breakpoint key in the second argument (exclusive)
+* or a `container query` string which matches container widths greater than the width given by the breakpoint key in the first argument (inclusive) and less than the width given by the breakpoint key in the second argument (exclusive).
+The breakpoint widths are compared to the next outer container with `container-type: inline-size` defined.

 #### Examples